 So, how long does it take to study CPA in Kenya?

-Well, it will take you 3 years to become a CPA-K holder (if you take the exams for one section at a time) and 1 ½ years (if you combine the exams for two sections in each sitting).
+Well, it will take you 3 years to become a CPA-K holder (if you pass one level per year) and shorter (if you combine more papers in each sitting).

 CPA salary in Kenya – how much can I earn?